emircanince/power/README.md

 ## Causal Impact of Renewable Penetration

-This section quantifies the short-run price effects of renewable generation in the German day-ahead market.
+This section quantifies the short-run price effects of renewable generation in the German day-ahead market by applying causal machine learning techniques.

 ### Non-parametric mean surfaces (LWPR)